LongevIoT 2024

 SUBMISSION GUIDELINES

 Regular papers should present novel perspectives within the scope of the workshop.
 Papers must be in PDF format and contain 6 pages maximum (including references).
 Papers should contain names and affiliations of the authors (not blinded).
 All papers must be typeset in the official ACM Primary Article Template.
-Submissions must be made via HotCRP.
+Submissions must be made via EasyChair.
 The LaTeX templates, as well as related information, can be found at the ACM website (or at Overleaf).

 LongevIoT will be held in conjunction with ACM IoT 2024.
 All accepted papers will be included and published in the ACM IoT companion proceedings.
 At least one author will be required to present the paper during the workshop (only in-person allowed).
 All attending authors have to have a full registration at the conference (visit the conference's website for more details on the registration).